dexterrr1133/single-page-cv/README.md

 # single-page-cv
-This is my first project in roadmap
+This is my first project in roadmap.sh

+Just clone the project and run the html file in your local browser.